TonyFierce/Melee-Combat-Extended-Resources/Guides/weapon-prefab-configuration.md

 ![Blender Model Orientation](../Guide%20Images/Melee%20Weapon%20Stats.jpg)
 You can duplicate it or inherit from it, depending on your own needs

-WARNING: if you are planning to create a 2-handed weapon, you should copy the Sledgehammer prefab instead
+WARNING: if you are planning to create a 2-handed weapon, you should duplicate the Sledgehammer prefab instead

 ## 3. Changing the mesh
 Select MeshObject component in the prefab's hierarchy